My Role

 I worked closely with test engineers, lab managers, and technical leads to understand how different roles used the dashboard under real production constraints.
 I planned and conducted stakeholder interviews, usability testing on the existing system, surveys, and workflow walkthroughs.
 This research helped map role-specific goals, decisions, and friction points, and directly informed how information should be surfaced and prioritized.

-Users needed better visibility into test status and failures.
 They struggled to understand what metrics meant and how to act on them.
 Workflows were inefficient, and the system lacked flexibility to adapt views by role or context.

 These themes guided ideation and narrowed the solution space.